craftercms/docs/source/.new-ia/by-role/architect/headless.rst

 enterprise-grade content-rich application.
 It's critical that the security be implemented at the content API-level.
 CrafterCMS provides enterprise-grade authentication and authorization mechanics to help achieve this.

+.. todo link to the architect-level security article

 Authentication
 ==============